How to apply

 Register your interest on the Queensland Government Graduate Portal and nominate Information Technology as one of your preferences.

 All eligible registered candidates will be asked to participate in cognitive and work based testing.
 The test results last for one year and will apply to any other requests you receive to do the same test/s for other graduate roles.

-At this stage, you have to nominate two preferences for jobs (graduate roles).
-In 2016, the top roles that our departments were looking to fill were business analysis, ICT generalist, information security, ICT marketing and data analysis and data base management.
+At this stage, you must nominate two preferences for jobs (graduate roles).
+In 2017, the top roles that our departments were looking to fill were Information security, Business analysist, ICT generalist, Software development, ICT Project support.

 If successfully shortlisted for an interview, a representative from the department will offer you an interview in person or via skype.